 "I MORPHED FROM the last one chosen in gym class to an exercise fanatic, getting two to three hours of exercise a day by the time I was in graduate school.
-I went from eating whatever I felt like to limiting myself to 1500 calories per day in an attempt to lose my love handles and get myself in shape for a healthy, easy pregnancy and delivery.
-Yeah... not so much.
+I went from eating whatever I felt like to limiting my calories each day in an attempt to lose my love handles and get myself in shape for a healthy, easy pregnancy and delivery.
+Yeah ... not so much.
 It's hard to get pregnant when you've lost your period."